Categories

 Departing Punta Arenas in Chile for King George Island in Antarctica

-If you realise you have forgotten or lost any essential kit, the port cities have multiple adventure clothing stores where you can pick up replacements.
+If you realise you have forgotten or lost any essential gear, the port cities have multiple adventure clothing stores where you can pick up replacements.
 Being in remote locations the prices in these shops are often higher than you might pay at home, but the selection and quality are generally good.

 Most ships will have a small onboard shop with some handpicked gear, often including gloves and hats.

-Once you have got your kit, it’s surprising how much you can reuse it back at home.
+Once you have got your gear, it’s surprising how much you can reuse it back at home.
 Even in the relatively mild climates of the UK where I live, I’ve used my Antarctic thermals on chilly winter days, my waterproof overtrousers have come in handy on splashy summer boat rides, and my waterproof jackets have been great in the British drizzle.
 I should also add that polar travel is highly addictive and you may well find yourself being drawn back to the polar regions (north, or south again) to get that icy fix.

 A rubber zodiac boat full of travellers in front of a huge iceberg